TheRandomCrew/Weather-Report/README.md

 [React](https://reactjs.org/) is a JavaScript library for building user interfaces.

 - Component-Based:
 Build encapsulated components that manage their own state, then compose them to make complex UIs.

 - Declarative:
 React makes it painless to create interactive UIs.
 Design simple views for each state in your.

 - Learn Once, Write Anywhere:
 We don’t make assumptions about the rest of your technology stack, so you can develop new features in React without rewriting existing code.

 #### Tailwind CSS

 [Tailwind CSS](https://tailwindcss.com/) is modern utility-first CSS framework.
 It provides many CSS rules, but these are purged when production builds.
 So developers do not worry about CSS asset size for performance optimization.

-# Author
+# Authors

 <table style="width:100%">
   <tr>